donpotts/ABPMudBlazorMauiMyBooks/README.md

 ## Overview

 This repository contains an ASP.NET Core ABP Framework application with a Blazor WebAssembly (WASM) UI and Maui Blazor UI in .NET 8.
-It also includes user authentication using ASP.NET Core 8 Identity, which uses Entity Framework Core SQLite as the database.

 ## Features